UBICenter/child-allowance/jb/research.md

 There is interesting, though inconclusive, evidence of mental health impacts.
 Kenya GiveDirectly found a positive\*\*\* impact on a village-level psychological well-being index and the Kenya UBI found a significant decrease\*\*\* in depression on the CES scale.
 By contrast, the Zimbabwe HSCT found a weakly significant increase in depression\* but a highly significant improvement in subjective well-being\*\*\*, while the Malawi SCTP, Tanzania TASAF and Zambia MCTG found null effects.

-*To do: Add any health-based conditions to be described here.*

 ### Education